ianyfan/alevel/physics/exposition.md

 1.2.3
 1 A line spectrum is the pattern of light unique to an element that shows the various energies of light emitted when the electrons de-excite
+\ An emission spectrum can be produced by directing the light produced from an excited gas through a prism or diffraction grating
+\ An absorption spectrum can be produced by shining white light through a gas and directing the resulting light through a prism or diffraction grating, producing the inverse of an emission spectrum
+\ The energy of the photon that is emitted when an electron de-excites is equal to the difference in energy of the levels
+\ Fluorescence occurs when certain materials absorb ultraviolet light because an electron absorbs a photon, exciting it up multiple energy levels, before cascading down more than one energy level, releasing photons with lower energy than the incoming photon, which can put the frequency in the visible spectrum

 1.2.4
 1 And therefore the wave-particle duality
-2 de Broglie wavelength generalises the particle-wave duality of photons to all particles of matter
+2 The de Broglie hypothesis generalises the particle-wave duality of photons to all particles of matter

 1.3.1
 1 \\(I = \frac{\mathrm{d}Q}{\mathrm{d}t}\\)